alyssavanerelli/grahami/analyses/juicer/README.md

 ```

 2. You should have a working directory `juicerdir/AnoGra/` that contains `fastq/`
-   - fastq (zipped or unzipped) files should be either copied or soft-linked to this folder
+   - fastq reads (zipped or unzipped) should be either copied or soft-linked to this folder

 3. Type `screen` then launch Juicer: